Get in touch with CRESIRE to Convert Point Cloud to 3D Model Revit – The most efficient method for Surveyors, Architects, Engineers, and contractors!

 3. Facilities Management

-Point cloud to 3D Revit model allows BIM engineers to develop As-built 3D models that capture lifecycle and facilities designs.
+Developing BIM models from point cloud data allows BIM engineers to develop As-built 3D models that capture lifecycle and facilities designs.
+This model is powerful for facilities management and planning potential future renovations.

 - Using Point Cloud to BIM in facilities management eliminates guesswork and allows facilities managers to access required information in the building directly through the BIM model.

 - Additionally, having an as-built Revit model using Point Cloud allows the design team to tag the design elements with the required information and generate shop drawings/sheet work.
-These drawings are easily extracted and developed, saving a lot of time as compared with the traditional ways,
+These drawings are easily extracted and developed, saving a lot of time as compared with the traditional ways.

 What are the Best Practices for Point Cloud to 3D Revit model conversion